How to Find the Right Therapist for You

-So you’re ready to work on something with a pro.
-We’ll guide you through the mental health maze.
+So you're ready to work on something with a pro.
+We'll guide you through every confusing turn of the mental health maze.

-Conversations about mental health are finally coming out of the shadows.
-Celebrities such as Ryan Reynolds, Kristen Bell, and Busy Philipps have shared stories of their anxiety and depression in interviews and on social media.
-The suicides of Kate Spade and Anthony Bourdain have again moved the issues of psychological pain and suicide into public discussion.
+Conversations about mental health and advice for how to find a therapist are finally coming out of the shadows.
+Over the past few years there has been a rise in the number of celebrities—William, Duke of Cambridge, Ryan Reynolds, Kristen Bell, and Busy Philipps, to name a few—who have shared stories of their anxiety and depression in interviews and on social media.
+The tragic suicides of iconic celebrities like Kate Spade and Anthony Bourdain have further moved the issues of psychological pain and suicide into public discussion.
 Mental health awareness campaigns pepper our social media feeds.
-And the main message to all us unfamous folks who may be struggling usually goes something like this: Get help.
+And the main message to all us un-famous folks who may be struggling usually goes something like this: Get help.
 Get therapy.

 The good news: If you do see a qualified therapist, chances are you’ll find it helpful.
 Many talk therapy treatments are backed by reams of rigorous clinical trial data.
 In fact, studies have shown that, for conditions like anxiety and depression, talk therapies are generally as effective as psychotropic medications, with fewer side effects and longer-lasting impact.
 (That said, many patients benefit greatly from taking medication or from combining meds with therapy.)

 Therapy isn’t only for those who might be experiencing a mental health disorder.
-A therapist can also help with relationship problems or challenging moments—say, a career shift or the loss of a loved one.
+A therapist can help with relationship problems or challenging moments—say, a career shift or the loss of a loved one.
+Honestly, you may benefit from therapy if you simply need an objective person to talk to as a sounding board—especially if you're one to sit and stew and let problems build up in your own head (or if you have no one else you can turn to at the time).
 This is how to get started.

-The best therapist for you depends on your personal preferences, the convenience level and cost of visits, and the provider’s specialty or training.
-(For more, refer to “Who Should You See?” on the opposite page.)
+The best therapist for you depends on your personal preferences, the convenience level and cost of visits, and the provider’s specialty or training (more on that below).
 Look for therapists who are members of a professional organization, such as the APA, ADAA, the National Association of Social Workers, or the Association for Behavioral and Cognitive Therapies.
 These groups offer continuing education and hold conferences where attendees learn about the latest research in their fields.
 So if a therapist belongs to one of these groups, she’s likely staying on top of the advances in psychotherapy research and practice, says Beth Salcedo, MD, president of ADAA and medical director of the Ross Center, a mental health practice in New York City and the D.C. area.
 Most of these groups’ websites have databases that let you search for members near you—a great way to find practitioners if you haven’t gotten any personal recommendations.

 What to Ask a Prospective Therapist